 Each of these services can take a collision_detection argument consisting of the gripper_id of the gripper and optionally the pre_grasp_offset as described in the previous section Stand-alone collision checking (Section 6.4.3).
 When the collision_detection argument is given, these services only return the grasps at which the gripper is not in collision with the load carrier detected by these services.
 For this, a load carrier ID has to be provided to these services as well.
+Only for CADMatch (Section 6.3) and SilhouetteMatch (Section 6.2), and only in case the selected template contains a collision geometry, grasp points at which the gripper would be in collision with other detected objects are also rejected.
+The object on which the grasp point to be checked is located, is excluded from the collision check.

 Warning: Collisions are checked only between the load carrier and the gripper, not the robot itself, the flange, other objects or the item located in the robot gripper.
+Only in combination with CAD-Match (Section 6.3) and SilhouetteMatch (Section 6.2), and only in case the selected template contains a collision geometry, also collisions between the gripper and other detected objects are checked.
+Collisions with objects that are not returned as detected objects will not be checked.